oscar-franzen/alona/README.md

 `--qc_auto [yes\|no]` | Automatically filters low quality cells using five quality metrics and Mahalanobis distances.
 Three standard deviations from the mean is considered an outlier and will be removed.
 Default: yes
 `--embedding [tSNE\|UMAP]` | The method used to project the data to a 2d space.
 Only used for visualization purposes. tSNE is more commonly used in scRNA-seq analysis.
 UMAP may be better at preserving the global structure of the data.
 Default: tSNE
 `--seed [int]` | Set a seed for the random number generator.
 This setting is used to generate plots and results that are numerically identical.
 Algorithms such as t-SNE and Fast Truncated Singular Value Decomposition need random numbers.
 Setting a seed guarantees that the random numbers are the same across sessions.
+`--overlay_genes [TEXT]` | Can be used to specify one or more genes for which gene expression will be overlaid on the 2d embedding.
+The option is useful for examining the expression of individual genes in relation to clusters and cell types.
+Multiple genes can be given by separating them with comma.
+If multiple genes are specified, one plot will be generated for each gene.

 # Bugs
 Please file a bug report through Github.